-Bruna Dantas Lobato is a Brazilian writer and literary translator who lives in St. Louis.
+Bruna Dantas Lobato is a Brazilian writer and literary translator who teaches English and creative writing at Grinnell College.
 Her translation of The Words That Remain by Stênio Gardel won the National Book Award for Translated Literature.

 Claire Wadie has a Masters in Translation from the University of Bristol and won the Peirene Stevns Translation Prize for Of Saints and Miracles by Manuel Astur.
 She has taught French and Spanish in British secondary schools for many years.